Aflaungos/PortingOneUIROMGuide/README.md

 # Porting OneUI ROM Guide
-A complete OneUI ROM Porting Guide Noob Friendly
+A complete OneUI ROM Porting Guide Noob Friendly✅
-⚠️ If you are too lazy to read all of this, give up or wait for a dev to actually port a ROM for you!
+- ⚠️ If you are too lazy to read all of this, give up or wait for a dev to actually port a ROM for you!
-# Special Thanks
+# ✨ Special Thanks
 **Huge thanks to these people:**
 - **@ShaDisNX255** for his guide!
 - **@furbanoramos24** for explaining me some stuff about SELinux!
 - **@salvogiangri and collaborators** for UN1CA, which gave me the knowledge to learn how to port!
-# Tutorial
+# ⚙️ Tutorial
-## 1. Unpacking
+## 1. Unpacking 🪄
-- Extract the stock AP from your device and the ported device (AP has the patition `super` which has `system`, `product`, `odm` and `vendor` inside).
+- Extract the stock AP from your device and the ported device (AP has the patition `super` which has `system`, `product`, `odm` and `vendor` inside) with an Android Kitchen like CRB.
   - ⚠️ Skip extracting `vendor_boot` from yours and ported devices.
 - Replace all the files indicated in the replaced-apps.txt: [replaced-apps.txt](https://github.com/Aflaungos/PortingOneUIROMGuide/blob/main/replaced-apps.txt) in the ported device system folder (should be under CRB Folder/Projects/"YOUR_PROJECT_NAME"/ROM)
 - [OPTIONAL/DEBLOATING] Open [removed-apps.txt](https://github.com/Aflaungos/PortingOneUIROMGuide/blob/main/removed-apps.txt) and delete all the apps in the list from the ported device's `system` partition.